The Daves

 The Lunatics Have Taken Over The Asylum

 This isn't even a Daves song; it's a cover.
 But it was one of the reasons I originally became interested in The Daves.
-They would be offstage, the room lights not completely dark, and suddenly the crowed would be "shushing" itself quiet.
+They would be offstage, the room lights not completely dark, and suddenly the crowd would be "shushing" itself quiet.
 When complete silence prevailed, the odd music would begin, and The Daves would begin appearing one or two at a time.
 From all different directions.
 Wearing all sorts of strange costumes.
 Roaming throughout the audience.
 Cavorting on top of tables and counters.
 Often singing without mics.
 Always singing with a strange crazed quality.
 Jerry often wore a skirt made from a vinyl tablecloth.
 Mike was resplendent in his Ernie Kovacs inspired jackets.
 Can you imagine Ronny playing the lenses of a gas mask with his drum sticks?
 While he was wearing it?
 And making it sound good?
 Or perhaps the entire band wearing pig masks.
 The very first time I saw this band, I knew I would come out to see them again.
 Later that night, after they did "Lunatics" I knew I would be at the next show, even if it was on a Thursday night.
 And I and my friend showed up the next Thursday at the North Star Bar.
 When it came time for encores, we were the two lunatics standing in the crowd bellowing "Lunatics!
 Lunatics!"
-And lo and behold, they did it.
-And it was even better at the NSB than it had been at the previous show at the 23 East.
+And lo and behold, they did it.; And it was even better at the NSB than it had been at the previous show at the 23 East.

 Lyrics